HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## Digital Product Passports and GS1 Digital Link

-In the eCommerce and supply chain sectors, <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a> (DPPs) and the <a hreflang="en" href="https://www.gs1.org/standards/gs1-digital-link">GS1 Digital Link standard</a> are revolutionizing how product information is shared and accessed.
+In the ecommerce and supply chain sectors, <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a> (DPPs) and the <a hreflang="en" href="https://www.gs1.org/standards/gs1-digital-link">GS1 Digital Link standard</a> are revolutionizing how product information is shared and accessed.
 These technologies leverage structured data to create comprehensive, easily accessible digital representations of physical products, enhancing traceability, sustainability efforts, and consumer information access.

 ## AI, machine learning, and structured data